Sciabbala/Project-Week-5-Your-Own-Project/README.md

 <a name="project-description"></a>

 ## Project Description
-The objective of the project is to conduct a general analysis of the huge number of wildfires in the U.S. and to determine if factors such as the time of the year and the cause of the fire influence the characteristics of a wildfire.
+The objective of the project is to conduct a general analysis of the huge number of wildfires in the U.S. and to determine if factors such as the time of the year and the cause of the fire influence the area burned by a wildfire.
 <a name="hypotheses-/-questions"></a>

 ## Hypotheses / Questions
 - Are wildfires more dangerous in the summer?
-That is, is the mean area burned by a wildfire higher if said wildfire happens during the summertime?
+That is, is the mean area burned by a wildfire wider if said wildfire happens during the summertime?
-- Does the cause of a wildfire influence that same mean area?
+- Is the area burned by a wildfire related to its cause?

 <a name="dataset"></a>